NWChemEx/PluginPlay/docs/source/modules/basics.rst

 ==========

 Coulomb's Law is pretty simple.
-Most simulation techniques are much more complicated than that and involve an inticate interplay of many different properties.
+Most simulation techniques are much more complicated than that and involve an intricate interplay of many different properties.

 As an example say we are writing a module which computes the force of a moving